-- 1. A balanced knowledge base in the field of English Language Studies including phonetics, morphology, syntax, pragmatics, discourse, the lexicon, and sociolinguistics; knowledge of a range of literary texts in the principal genres and from selected periods. - 2.
-Understanding of the verbal, syntactic and discourse structures of a range of types of text; appreciation of the formal, aesthetic and structural features of literary texts - 3.
+- A balanced knowledge base in the field of English Literature including authors and texts from different periods and genres; knowledge of selected empirical linguistic phenomena and the descriptive terminologies associated with them. - 2.
+Understanding of verbal creativity and the formal, aesthetic and structural qualities of literary and selected non-literary texts. - 3.
 Skills in the collection, analysis and evaluation of data of many kinds and from many sources which are then presented and used effectively in response to questions. - 4.
 An independent approach to learning where learners become increasingly responsible for organising their own study and pursuing individual questions. - 5.
-A basis for further study in English Language and Literature and/or related disciplines and for teaching English at all levels. - Opportunities for critical reflection and contextualisation, both regarding the knowledge and understanding gained and the student's own learning and communication skills.
+A basis for further study in English and/or related disciplines and for teaching English at all levels. - 6.
+Opportunities for critical reflection and contextualisation, both regarding the knowledge and understanding gained and the student's own learning and communication skills.